Features

 python benchmarl/run.py task=vmas/balance algorithm=mappo experiment.max_n_iters=3 experiment.on_policy_collected_frames_per_batch=100 experiment.checkpoint_interval=100

-To load from a checkpoint, pass the absolute checkpoint file name to experiment.restore_file.
+You can pass the absolute checkpoint file name to experiment.restore_file.

 python benchmarl/run.py task=vmas/balance algorithm=mappo experiment.max_n_iters=6 experiment.on_policy_collected_frames_per_batch=100 experiment.restore_file="/hydra/experiment/folder/checkpoint/checkpoint_300.pt"